aaronsenecal/bash-profile-utils/README.md

 # Aaron's Bash Profile Utilities

 I use these utilities with my personal bash profile.
 Feel free to try them in yours!
-Please usese these utilities only at your own risk, and only with a full understanding of what they do and how they work.
+Please use these utilities only at your own risk, and only with a full understanding of what they do and how they work.
 They are presented as-is, without warranty.

 ## To Install